2davecollins/Docker_Databases/README.md

 ## Docker Postgress Database with pgadmin DDB_Postgress_pgadmin

 ### login to pgadmin ipaddress 5050
-### credentials should be chaned in the docker-compose file
+### credentials should be changed in the docker-compose file
 ### default admin@gmail.com  password password
 ### connect to server ipaddress 54320
 ###  user admin password admin